Spencer Ewart: Military career

-In 1910 Ewart was appointed Adjutant-General to the Forces.
+In August 1910, Ewart, who the month before was made aide-de-camp general to King George V, was appointed Adjutant-General to the Forces, in succession to General Sir Ian Hamilton.
+In June 1911 he was promoted to lieutenant general.
 In March 1914, with the Ulster Protestants on the verge of armed rebellion against planned Irish Home Rule, he was one of those who drew up the proposals that officers with personal links to Ulster would be permitted to absent themselves from planned troop deployments into Ulster, but that other officers who refused to go would be dismissed.
 Although no direct orders had yet been issued, when told of the plans officers of Hubert Gough's cavalry brigade stationed at the Curragh Camp near Dublin threatened to resign their commissions or accept dismissal rather than obey (the Curragh Incident).
 Along with the Secretary of State for War J.E.B.
 Seely and the CIGS Sir John French (who had then promised Gough in writing that the Army would not be used against Ulster) Ewart was forced to resign, both for having helped to create the situation in which officers were allowed to discuss which hypothetical (but lawful) orders they would choose to obey, and for being involved with the subsequent promises made to Gough in London.
 Ewart was also an Aide-de-Camp General to King George V from 1910 to 1914.

 Ewart was appointed General Officer Commanding Scottish Command in 1914, a post he held until 1918.
 During the summer of 1915 Ewart was considered for command of the planned Suvla Bay Landings, which aimed to break the deadlock at Gallipoli.
-The Mediterranean Expeditionary Force commander Ian Hamilton rejected him for being too “stout of girth” to negotiate the front-line trenches which Hamilton had recently inspected, and for having had no direct contact with troops for fifteen years, despite Hamilton having urged him “as a friend” to do so for the sake of his career.
+The Mediterranean Expeditionary Force commander, General Sir Ian Hamilton, rejected him for being too “stout of girth” to negotiate the front-line trenches which Hamilton had recently inspected, and for having had no direct contact with troops for fifteen years, despite Hamilton having urged him “as a friend” to do so for the sake of his career.
 The only other available general of appropriate seniority was Frederick Stopford, who was to prove inadequate for the task.
+He had in October 1914 succeeded Hamilton as colonel of the Queen's Own Cameron Highlanders.